Advertiser Disclosure

 Often an account can be kept active by something as simple as earning or redeeming miles or points.
 With that in mind, buying miles or points can get you the account activity you need very quickly to ensure your miles or points don’t expire.

 There are better ways to prevent expiration if you plan ahead just a little bit.
-By using a service like AwardWallet, you’ll know your miles and points expiration dates, and it will send alerts so you’re never caught off guard.
+By using a service like AwardWallet, you know the expiration date of your miles and points.
+AwardWallet will send you alerts so you’re never caught off guard.

-With that information, you can then transfer points from a transferable program such as the Chase transfer partners or the American Express transfer partners, or use a co-branded credit card to make a purchase.
-Keep in mind that the points won’t post until your statement closes, so this might not be quick enough.
+With that information, if the airline or hotel program is one of the Chase transfer partners or American Express transfer partners, you can transfer miles to reset their expiration date.
+Or you can use a co-branded credit card to make a purchase, though the points won’t post until your statement closes, so this might not be quick enough.

 You could also use an airline or hotel shopping portal to make an upcoming purchase.
 You might even go eat at a restaurant that participates in an airline or hotel dining program.

-If for some reason these other options don’t work out for you, buying miles or points can be a solid backup plan for keeping your account active.
+If for some reason none of these work out for you, buying miles or points can be a solid backup plan for keeping your account active.

 The Apartments on Etihad’s A380 are perhaps the best first-class product in the world.
 Image Credit: Alex Miller

-Sometimes you can do everything right… but the timing of released award space may not quite fit your schedule, and you’re still a few thousand miles short of an amazing redemption.
+Sometimes you can do everything right but the timing of released award space does not quite fit your schedule and you’re still a few thousand miles short of an amazing redemption.
 This is when topping off your account by buying miles can make a lot of sense.

-For example, let’s say you want to book the famous Etihad Apartments from John F. Kennedy International-New York City (JFK) to Abu Dhabi International (AUH).
-You have nearly enough American AAdvantage miles, but you’re just a bit short.
+For example, let’s say you want to book the famous Etihad Apartments from John F. Kennedy International Airport in New York City (JFK) to Abu Dhabi International Airport (AUH).
+You have nearly enough American AAdvantage miles but you’re just a bit short.
 You know that award availability can be tough to find on this flight from JFK, and buying the last few thousand miles could solve your problem.

 Bottom Line: Definitely take advantage of a hold on your award ticket, if offered, before buying miles!
 Not all airlines allow holds on award tickets, but some airlines with great business and first-class products do, like Cathay Pacific, Lufthansa, and Singapore Airlines.